 We chose the MongoDB Core Server project as the data set.
 This project was chosen as it has been active since May 2009 and uses JIRA for issue tracking, which made it easy to collect data.
 Issues for versions 0.9.3 through 3.0.0-rc6 were exported from the project’s JIRA web interface into XML format.
 The fields collected from each issue report were: type, priority, creation date, and resolution date.

-As the proposed model structure assumes that bug creation can be explained by software changes, issues not resulting in a change should not be included in the dataset.
-For this reason, only fixed, complete, or done issues were kept.
+Only issues marked as fixed, complete, or done were for modeling.
 In the data collected, 18 (0.26%) issues did not meet this criterion and were excluded.
 Also, JIRA supports issues having sub-tasks.
-We treated sub-tasks the same as issues, and converted them to be the same type as their parent issue.
 Those sub-tasks whose parent issue was not in the dataset were considered orphans and discarded.
 There were 20 (0.28%) orphaned sub-tasks in the dataset.
 The final dataset contained 7042 issues.

 Data Preparation